domomm/dndNotes/The Moon's Rest/notes/sesh 2.md

 *Temok: painter, occi is looking for em (his backstory stuff).
 1 gold and 9 copper, apparently a good number.
 They enter a dungeon in the book shop.
 Temok has same line tattoos as occi.
 Occi comes from Akatira.*

-Tommy looking forv vest.
+Tommy looking for vest.
 Salania, baby blue to dark navy.
 Celestial pattern, cute stars.
 Some moon stuff there too.
 In the market it's amazing.
 Vest navy blue and autistic strawberries.
 I took the latter.

 Tommy saw Jong and Occi in the artisinal district.